 The subject of English is amongst the most dynamic across the school.
 Every opportunity is taken to embrace language and literature.
 Examples of this are the highly successful event days such as World Book Day, Roald Dahl Day, or National Poetry Day.
 We also hold semi-regular author visits and book signings, plus the annual Scholastic Book Fair which provides a huge amount of book resources for our school community.

-We participate – and even win the Barking and Dagenham borough Poetry Competition and have had finalists celebrated in the National Writing competition: Wicked Young Writers.
+We participate – and have previously won - the Barking and Dagenham borough Poetry Competition and have had finalists celebrated in the National Writing competition: Wicked Young Writers.
 There is much to enjoy within this subject area.

-If you would like to see the curriculum outlines for English, please open the relevant year group tab above.
-However, if you would prefer to discuss any aspect of the English curriculum, please make an appointment to see me, Mrs. Gough, Literacy Standards and Progression Manager, by contacting the school office.
+If you would like to see the curriculum outlines for English, please open the relevant year group tab below.
+However, if you would prefer to discuss any aspect of the English curriculum, please make an appointment to see Mrs. Gough, Assistant Headteacher, by contacting the school office.

 Thank you for taking the time to read the above.